bhnord/activities/README.md

 **04/24 05:00PM - 04/24 09:00PM @ Institute of Contemporary Art**
 Admission is FREE for all every Thursday from 5 to 9 PM during ICA Free Thursday Nights.
 <a href="http://www.icaboston.org/visit" target="_blank">info link</a>

-### Independent Film Festival Boston 2025

-**04/23 07:30PM - 04/30 07:30PM @ Boston Theaters**
-Independent Film Festival Boston (IFFBoston) was started in 2003 to provide Boston with the type of film event it had been looking for: one that discovers emerging talent and celebrates the leading edge of cinematic story tellers.
-<a href="https://iffboston.org/" target="_blank">info link</a>

 # Friday, April 25, 2025